-The master’s-level online RD program is delivered by the University of North Carolina at Chapel Hill Gillings School of Global Public Health — the No. 1-ranked public school of public health and the No. 2-ranked school of public health in the nation on U.S. News & World Report’s list of top public health schools.1
+The master’s-level online dietetics program is delivered by the University of North Carolina at Chapel Hill Gillings School of Global Public Health — the No. 1-ranked public school of public health and the No. 2-ranked school of public health in the nation on U.S. News & World Report’s list of top public health schools.1

-With the online RD program from the Gillings School, aspiring clinical dietitians who are motivated to help people live healthier lives through better nutrition can earn a master’s degree in public health from a leading school.
+With the online dietetics program from the Gillings School, aspiring clinical dietitians who are motivated to help people live healthier lives through better nutrition can earn a master’s degree in public health from a leading school.